 We asked if follow-up (i.e. tests and doctor visits) after colorectal cancer has been treated curatively is helpful.
 We looked at all different kinds of follow-up: some versus none; more tests versus fewer tests; and follow-up done by surgeons, general practitioners (GPs), or nurses.

 The results of our review suggest that there is no overall survival benefit for intensifying the follow-up of patients after curative surgery for colorectal cancer.
-Although more participants were treated with salvage surgery with curative intent in the intensive follow-up group, this was not associated with improved survival.
+Although more participants were treated with salvage surgery with curative intent in the intensive follow-up groups, this was not associated with improved survival.
 Harms related to intensive follow-up and salvage therapy were not well reported.

-Salvage surgery with curative intent: this was more frequent with intensive follow-up (risk ratio (RR) 1.98, 95% CI 1.53 to 2.56; I² = 31%; P = 0.14; high-quality evidence).
+Salvage surgery with curative intent: this was more frequent with intensive follow-up (risk ratio (RR) 1.98, 95% CI 1.53 to 2.56; I² = 31%; high-quality evidence).
 There were 457 episodes of salvage surgery in 5157 participants enrolled in 13 studies.
 In absolute terms, the effect of intensive follow-up on salvage surgery was 60 more episodes of salvage surgery per 1000 patients, but the true effect could lie between 33 to 96 more episodes per 1000 patients.

-Interval (symptomatic) recurrences: these were less frequent with intensive follow-up (RR 0.59, 95% CI 0.41 to 0.86; I² = 66%; P = 0.007; moderate-quality evidence).
-Three hundred and seventy-six interval recurrences were reported in 3933 participants enrolled in seven studies.
+Interval (symptomatic) recurrences: these were less frequent with intensive follow-up (RR 0.59, 95% CI 0.41 to 0.86; I² = 66%; moderate-quality evidence).
+There were 376 interval recurrences reported in 3933 participants enrolled in seven studies.
 Intensive follow-up was associated with fewer interval recurrences (52 fewer per 1000 patients); the true effect is between 18 and 75 fewer per 1000 patients.